Peter Murnoy

-Peter Murnoy was a nationalist politician and political activist in Northern Ireland.
+Peter Murney was a nationalist politician and political activist in Northern Ireland.

+Biography

-Murnoy was a farmer and was a volunteer in the Irish Republican Army from 1916 until 1922.
+Murney was a farmer and was a volunteer in the Irish Republican Army from 1916 until 1922, as were his brothers Míchaél and Pól Murney who were both interned in Larne prison camp, he along with his brothers joined the Anti-Treaty side of the Civil war.
 In 1926, he was the joint founder of the National Defence Association, which opposed recognition of Stormont.
-In 1937, Murnoy launched the National Council of Unity, which aimed to apply the new Constitution of Ireland to the whole of the island.
+In 1937, Murney launched the National Council of Unity, which aimed to apply the new Constitution of Ireland to the whole of the island.

-Murnoy was elected to the Parliament of Northern Ireland as the Nationalist Party MP for South Down at the 1945 general election.
+Murney was elected to the Parliament of Northern Ireland as the Nationalist Party MP for South Down at the 1945 general election.

 He was active in the Irish Anti-Partition League, but controversially refused to condemn T. J. Campbell leaving the Parliament to become a judge.
-Murnoy was defeated at the South Down Nationalist selection convention before the 1949 Northern Ireland general election, and stood down.
+Murney was defeated at the South Down Nationalist selection convention before the 1949 Northern Ireland general election, and stood down.